-Between 2010 and 2015, China’s urban homeownership rate rose by 8.5 percentage points.
-This paper investigates the sources of that surge using a general equilibrium overlapping-generations (OLG) model with life-cycle housing tenure choice.
-By embedding fixed-payment mortgages into an OLG framework, the analysis evaluates reductions in down-payment requirements, declines in mortgage rates, the emergence of online real-estate platforms, and the expansion of subsidized affordable housing programs.
-Key features of the model include the dual role of housing as both a consumption good and an investment asset, as well as tenure choices made by heterogeneous agents.
-Calibrated to Chinese data, the model shows that in the short run, reductions in mortgage rates and targeted subsidies are the principal contributors to the homeownership surge.
+Between 2010 and 2015, China’s urban homeownership rate increased by 8.5 percentage points.
+This paper examines the drivers of this surge using a general equilibrium overlapping-generations (OLG) model with life-cycle housing tenure choice.
+The model incorporates heterogeneous agents and fixed-payment mortgages to quantify the effects of four concurrent policy and market developments: reductions in down-payment requirements, declines in mortgage rates, the emergence of online real estate platforms, and the expansion of subsidized affordable housing programs.
+Calibrated to Chinese data, the model shows that in the short run, the combined effect of four factors can increase homeownership rate by about 7.5%.
+In addition, reductions in mortgage rates and targeted subsidies account for the majority of the increase.
 A cut in mortgage rates raises ownership by 4.5%, while the expansion of affordable housing programs increases it by 4.7%.
-The combined effect of four factors can increase homeownership rate by about 7.5% in the short run.
+Welfare analysis further indicates that the combined reforms enhance household well-being, with the largest welfare gains stemming from lower mortgage rates.

 We explore the link between county-level opioid prescription rates and asset prices, specifically, stock returns of firms headquartered in that county, as well as real estate prices.
 To examine the causal effects of opioid prescription rates on firm stock returns, we first apply an instrumental variable (IV) regression approach and use the opioid prescription rates for old population as the instrumental variable.
 The results provide robust evidence that opioid prescription rates have a negative causal effect on the equity returns of firms headquartered in that county.
 Furthermore, we analyze the effect of multiple regulations across states aimed at reducing controlled substance overdose and implement a dynamic difference-in-differences (DiD) estimation.
 The DiD estimation results show that this policy change has a positive dynamic effect on Californian firms' equity returns.
 We also find the opioid prescription reduction assistance program provided by California Health Care Foundation (CHCF) raises the median prices of existing single-family homes in those counties by $28,678 on average.

-House-Without-Loan vs. Mortgage Rate Cuts: Post-COVID Housing Policy Effects in China
+House-Without-Loan vs. Mortgage Rate Cuts: Evaluating the Impact of

 We explore the link between county-level opioid prescription rates and asset prices, specifically, stock returns of firms headquartered in that county, as well as real estate prices.
 To examine the causal effects of opioid prescription rates on firm stock returns, we first apply an instrumental variable (IV) regression approach and use the opioid prescription rates for old population as the instrumental variable.
 The results provide robust evidence that opioid prescription rates have a negative causal effect on the equity returns of firms headquartered in that county.
 Furthermore, we analyze the effect of multiple regulations across states aimed at reducing controlled substance overdose and implement a dynamic difference-in-differences (DiD) estimation.
 The DiD estimation results show that this policy change has a positive dynamic effect on Californian firms' equity returns.
 We also find the opioid prescription reduction assistance program provided by California Health Care Foundation (CHCF) raises the median prices of existing single-family homes in those counties by $28,678 on average.